-FACH members, such as Palm Beach Children's Hospital at St. Mary's Medical Center, provide nearly 60% of all inpatient hospital stays for children 17 and younger.
-They operate 75% of pediatric transplant programs and 80% of pediatric open-heart surgery programs in the state.

-Most also operate a Level I, Level II or pediatric trauma center, and several are considered major teaching hospitals, recognized for providing hands-on training for future generations of pediatric nurses, doctors, and surgeons.
+The association's members include Children's Medical Center at Tampa General Hospital, St. Joseph's Children's Hospital in Tampa and Shriners Hospitals for Children in Tampa.
+The member hospitals provide nearly 60 percent of all inpatient hospital stays for children 17 and younger, while operating 75 percent of pediatric transplant programs and 80 percent of pediatric open heart surgery programs in the state.
+The majority also operate a Level I, Level II or pediatric trauma center, and several are considered major teaching hospitals, recognized for providing hands-on training for future generations of pediatric nurses, doctors, and surgeons.

-Like most hospitals during the pandemic, Florida's children's hospitals experienced significant revenue losses as elective procedures were canceled or delayed and costs rose for changes to service delivery (telehealth, for example).
+Like most hospitals across the state and the nation during the pandemic, Florida's children's hospitals experienced significant revenue losses as elective procedures were canceled or delayed and costs associated with changes to service delivery (for example, dependence on telehealth) increased.
 Even as they stepped up to support adult providers and offset the mounting demand for care, they were seriously struggling.

-Now, they are facing Florida House and Senate budget cuts from a reduction in base rates and the elimination of hospitals' critical care funds.
-Protections were provided for several specialty-licensed or freestanding children's hospitals, but the majority of children's hospitals that exist within larger health systems will face substantial and unreasonably large drop-offs in inpatient and outpatient funding.
+Now, they are facing Florida House and Senate budget cuts from a reduction in base rates and the elimination of hospitals' Critical Care Funds.
+Protections were provided for several specialty-licensed, or freestanding, children's hospitals, but the majority of children's hospitals that exist within larger health systems will face substantial and unreasonably large drop-offs in inpatient and outpatient funding.

-Although they're only 15 of the 224 acute care hospitals in the state, these children's hospitals are targeted to bear over half of the cuts to children's health care in the Senate's budget and nearly 75% in the House proposal.
-Additionally, more than 80% of the reductions in critical care funds will be imposed on 76% of Florida's children's hospitals.
+While only representing 15 of the 224 acute care hospitals in the state, these children's hospitals are targeted to bear over half of the cuts to children's health care in the Senate's budget and nearly 75 percent in the House proposal.
+Additionally, more than 80 percent of the reductions in Critical Care Funds will be imposed on 76 percent of Florida's children's hospitals.

-We urge lawmakers to recognize that there are both stand-alone and embedded children's hospitals in Florida, and all of them offer the specialty care that only children's hospitals can provide.
+Our hospital association urges lawmakers to recognize that there are both standalone and embedded children's hospitals in Florida, and all of them offer the specialty care that only children's hospitals can provide.
 When budget decisions disproportionately affect a subset of the children's hospitals, the adverse impact will be felt across the state, perhaps permanently damaging the pediatric safety net that has been built over decades of tireless work, and potentially leading to greater health risks and poor outcomes for millions of children.

-We're committed to serving Florida's children by giving them second chances and new beginnings - just like we did before and every day throughout the pandemic.
-But we cannot continue to do this without adequate resources and an appropriate level of support.
+We're committed to serving Florida's children by giving them second chances and new beginnings - just like we did before and every day throughout the pandemic - but we cannot continue to do this without adequate resources and an appropriate level of support.
 Please don't cut our capacity to care.

-Daniel Armstrong, Ph.D., is president of the Florida Association of Children's Hospitals., a group of the state's 15 children's hospitals and the voice for children's health care issues in Florida.
-He also is professor and executive vice chair of Pediatrics and director of the Mailman Center for Child Development at the University of Miami Miller School of Medicine.
+Daniel Armstrong is president of the Florida Association of Children's Hospitals, a group of the state's 15 children's hospitals and the voice for children's health care issues in Florida.
+He also is professor and executive vice chair of Pediatrics and Director of the Mailman Center for Child Development at the University of Miami Miller School of Medicine.